-- The Agency Service Area Director Justice Services confirmed the appointment of the Quality Improvement Specialist as the Agency PREA Coordinator. - Interview with the Agency PREA Coordinator indicated that she has a great deal of correctional experience and sufficient time and authority to coordinate that agency's effort to comply with the PREA Standards. - Interview with the Agency PREA Coordinator has indicated that the facility Program Manager is the designated Facility PREA Compliance Manager.
+- The Agency Service Area Director Justice Services confirmed the appointment of the Quality Improvement Specialist as the Agency PREA Coordinator. - Interview with the Agency PREA Coordinator indicated that she has a great deal of correctional experience and sufficient time and authority to coordinate that agency's effort to comply with the PREA Standards. - Interview with the Agency PREA Coordinator has indicated that the facility Program Manager works with her as the designated Facility PREA Compliance Manager.